jeswr/blog/raw-posts/research-topics.md

 Intersects both with goals of MCP, Solid and protocols like OIDC4VP

+## Re-Architecting the Web for Digital Sovereignty and AI

+We need a principled approach for better supporting digital sovereignty on the Web.
+Layered data abstractions etc. I don't have time to write this out properly right now.

+## Layering or modularisation of privacy preserving architectures

+There are lots of Privacy Enhancing Technologies, to name a few:
+ - Fully Homomorphic Encryption (FHE)
+ - Zero Knowledge Proof (ZKP)
+ - Multi-Party Computation (MPC)
+ - Encryption, including End-to-End Encryption (E2EE)

+And really the above are classes of PET technologies, rather than individual PETs.
+However, we face the challenge that there is a lot of "plumbing" that needs to be done to use all of these PETs in conjunction.

+We want some way of modularly plugging and playing with these technologies

+## Linux for Operating Systems at web scale

+Somewhat see above, with fixed configurations for what types of nodes in a network are trusted to do certain things like - retain privacy, compute correctly etc. and what need algorithmic techniques to protect against not doing the trusted thing.

+We are somewhat seeing this for individual technologies like Boundless which uses ZKP to try and allow trusted computation across many machines.
+However, with the challenge that data is still visible to all nodes in a network unless

 ## Standard sharing of re-usable context data

 Standardise Solid as the way of having agents request and use contextual data.
 With both: